 Despite a huge influx in tourism to the country, most of the cookie-cutter tourism development has been contained to neighbouring Ambergris Caye, and Caye Caulker remains blissfully laid back, with a (mostly) local tourism industry.
 You won’t find any big resort chains, fast-food restaurants, or raucous nightclubs here.

-Despite being small in size, there are plenty of fantastic things to do in Caye Caulker.
-In this post, I’m going to share 16 of our favourite things to do in Caye Caulker, as well as a general travel guide to the island, sharing our tips on where to eat, where to stay, and how to get there and around.
+In this post, I’m going to share 17 of our favourite things to do in Caye Caulker, as well as a general travel guide to the island, sharing our tips on where to eat, where to stay, and how to get there and around.

 Caye Caulker quick facts